Setting the foundation for exploration

 As they investigate their natural environment, students develop an awareness of and respect for living things.
 They often choose their own activities, learning to be both self-reliant and collaborative.

 Village School students revel in the adventure of camping in tents on school grounds.
 In the process, they develop resilience, gain confidence and become effective communicators.
 These skills lay the foundation for off-campus excursions they’ll make later on.

 Grade 3 students travel to a local mountain and use maps, compasses and GPS trackers to navigate local trails.
 Students must work together as they explore some of Incheon’s most scenic terrain.

 In the Grade 4, students take their first overnight backpacking trip away from home.
 They explore unique tidal mudflats and mountain trails with views of picturesque nearby islands before employing basic camping skills under the stars for their first overnight experience.
 They witness firsthand how their actions and inactions have direct consequences on the local environment, and how our lifestyle choices influence our overall health and well-being.

-Grade 5 students travel to the Han River outside of Seoul to practice bike-riding skills learned in PE class and look for various bird species along the river.
+Grade 5 students travel outside of Seoul to practice bike-riding skills learned in PE class and look for various bird species along the river.
 A connection to Korean culture and history is forged as students build kites and learn about their traditional use.
-Stargazing and campfires follow on this exciting three-day, two-night adventure.
+Stargazing and campfires follow on this exciting two-day, one-night adventure.

 - Students are divided into activity groups upon arrival at the course site.